ninewise/dissertation/introduction/chapter.md

 ## Targeted versus Shotgun Metagenomics

-Early metagenomics methods were based on (partial) 16S ribosomal RNA sequences [@phylogeny16s].
+Early sequencing methods for metagenomics methods were based on (partial) 16S ribosomal RNA sequences [@phylogeny16s].
 These short sequences occur in all prokaryote cells, and contain both highly conservative (rarely mutating) regions and often mutating regions.
 The conserved regions can be used as primers (markers) to sequence the 16S rRNA.
 The mutating regions in between the primers can than be used to differentiate between organisms [@primers16s].
 While this makes a powerful tool to identify prokaryote species in a sample and build phylogenetic trees of these organisms, it does not help to assemble complete genomes, nor does this work on eukaryotes.
-Furthermore, the short 16S sequence can be subjected to horizontal gene transfer, which makes it less reliable as identifying sequence [@horizontal16S].
+Furthermore, the short 16S sequence can be subject to horizontal gene transfer, which makes it less reliable as identifying sequence [@horizontal16S].

-The more recent shotgun metagenomics [@quince], on the other hand, uses non-targeted sequencers yielding randomly located short reads from all genomes in the complete environmental sample.
+The more recent shotgun metagenomics method [@quince], on the other hand, uses non-targeted sequencers yielding randomly located short reads from all genomes in the complete environmental sample.
 Because reads from the complete genome are sequenced, shotgun metagenomics allow not only profiling of the taxonomic composition, but also the functional